 1. They are engaging, so plain page without any images/videos look boring.
 (Here is a mega list of free image banks you can download images from)

-2. You can use keyword rich names for your images as discussed above.
+2. You can use keyword-rich names for your images as discussed above.

-3. You can use images from other websites and credit link to those websites and then contact them to let them know that you have linked, so they might socially share your page or link back to you.
+3. You can use images from other websites and credit links to those websites and then contact them to let them know that you have linked, so they might socially share your page or link back to you.

-Try to keep the image size low, you can easily do it in Photoshop while maintaining a good quality.
+Try to keep the image size low, you can easily do it in Photoshop while maintaining good quality.

 Make sure you read the content many times before publishing and there are no spelling mistakes.
 No one wants to read poorly written content.
 There can be grammatical mistakes as not everyone has got a degree in English but you can avoid spelling mistakes at least.

 Rich snippets, knowledge graph, breadcrumbs, and OGP